nathancarter/weblurch/doc/plan.md

 ## Attributes

- * Give the group type an `attributeGroups` method, which lists all groups attached to this one as its attributes.
- * Give the group type an `attributionAncestry` method, which computes the set of attributes, and attributes of attributes, etc., recursively.
- * Give the group type a `completeForm` method, which functions like `canonicalForm`, but with attributes as well.
-Ignore attributes with the key "reason" when computing complete form.
  * Enhance arrow drawing with the ability to specify, for each connection, what color and line style should be used for it.
  * For premise attributions, use a dotted line.